Ergotopy transport in a one dimensional spin chain

-In the inset of Fig.~\ref{fig:Fig3} we plot the peak of each of the dashed curves as a function of chain length, $N$, from which we see that in the thermodynamic limit it is most favourable to initialise the state of the first qubit in an equal superposition.
-We show this analytically using the thermodynamic limit expression of Eq.~\eqref{eq:TransitionAmplitude} in Appendix~\ref{XX}.
+In the inset of Fig.~\ref{fig:Fig3} we plot the \steve{the value of $\varepsilon_{in}$, labelled $\varepsilon_{\star}$, that corresponds to the peak of each of the dashed curves as a function of chain length, $N$, from which we see that in the thermodynamic limit it is most favourable to initialise the state of the first qubit in an equal superposition.} We show this analytically using the thermodynamic limit expression of Eq.~\eqref{eq:TransitionAmplitude} in Appendix~\ref{XX}.

 Since $\varepsilon_{max}$ scales to leading order with $N^{-2/3}$, finally we consider the rescaled efficiency

 which allows us to more clearly assess how the manner in which the useful work is initially encoded impacts ergotropy transport.
 In Fig.~\ref{fig:enctl}(a) we show Eq.~\eqref{eq:Ergfom} for coherently endowed initial ergotropy.
 We see that lower values of $\varepsilon_{in}$ are more efficiently transported.
 As the chain length increases, we see the optimal input states are initial states with less than the maximum possible $\varepsilon_{in}$.
 In panel (b) we show the same quantity this time for when ergotropy is initially encoded in the populations.
 For this initial state, we clearly see the cutoff in chain length scaling linearly with $\varepsilon_{in}$, with initial states with maximal ergotropy providing the greatest transport efficiency.